 estrogen is the queen of all hormones.
 But hey, we also have other super essential whoppers like progesterone and testosterone.
 They don’t get all the attention, but they also play an important role in menopause – most especially progesterone.
-Low progesterone symptoms in menopause are quite common and, in this article, we are going to know why!
+Low progesterone symptoms in menopause are common and, in this article, we are going to know why!

 If you haven’t paid attention to this powerhouse hormone before, now is a good time to give it some love.
 That we can do by finding out why low progesterone symptoms in menopause occur and tips for maintaining your progesterone levels.